 7. Embrace the new language and culture

 If you’re studying in a non-English-speaking country, it’s important to embrace the new language.
 Even if you don’t have a natural talent for languages, you’ll soon pick up the lingo when it’s all you’re hearing.
-It will allow you to make new friendships that last a lifetime, and the real-world experience will help you in your studies.
+It will allow you to make new friendships that last a lifetime, and the real-world experience will help you in your studies and future career.

 8. Keep an open mind

-Keeping an open mind is the best way to ensure you really embrace the local culture.
-Embracing the situation will keep you rested, relaxed, and refreshed, and it’ll also help make sure you don’t miss out on any of the excitement.
+Keeping an open mind is the best way to ensure you really embrace the local culture while studying abroad.
+Embracing the situation will keep you rested, relaxed, and refreshed, and it will also help ensure you don’t miss out on any of the excitement.
 What could be better when you want to get the most out of your time abroad?

 9. Have a plan for when you head home